alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 ```

 Now with all of our pieces in place, we can implement our `createDatabaseWithRole` that will _safely_ grab
-a `Connection` + `Statement`, run our SQL, and then automatically close those resources when done:
+a `Connection` + `Statement`, run our SQL, and then automatically close those resources when done.
+It'll even hand back
+the random password generated:

 ```scala
 override def createDatabaseWithRole(db: String): Task[String] = {